Just like any other sports cricket too has certain equipment which not only helps players improve their performance but also protect them.

 - Gloves– Another essential protective equipment is gloves.
 Gloves worn by the batsmen are thickly padded over the fingers and the gloves worn by the wicketkeepers have webbing between the thumb and index finger.
 They serve different purposes and are designed accordingly.

-Protective gear will offer some kind protection to the players.
-However, it is very important that the equipment bought is of good quality and that the equipment is used properly.
+Protective gear offers great safety to the players and it is very imperative that the equipment bought is of good quality and that the equipment is used properly.